-On January 14, 2022, the Company announced that it had signed a Joint Venture ("JV") agreement with Meridian Mining UK Societas ("Meridian") (TSXV: MNO) in relation to the Ariquemes tin project ("Project") in the State of Rondonia in western Brazil.
-The Ariquemes project comprises a large collection of granted tenements and applications, totalling almost 3,000km, in Rondônia State, western Brazil.
+- The Company has a JV agreement with Meridian Mining UK Societas ("Meridian") (TSXV: MNO) in relation to the Ariquemes tin project ("Ariquemes Project") in the State of Rondonia in western Brazil.
+The Ariquemes Project comprises a large collection of granted tenements and applications, totalling almost 3,000km2, in Rondônia State, western Brazil.
 The licenses were all accumulated and owned 100% by Meridian (via its local subsidiary) and represent the dominant land position in the Rondônia Tin Province, one of the world's most significant tin regions.
-Under the JV terms, the Company can earn an equity interest of 75% in the Project by spending US\$3m over a four-year period, in two phases: Phase 1 - earn 51% interest by spending US\$1 million over a 24-month period.
-Phase 2 - earn an additional 24% interest by spending US\$2 million over a subsequent 24-month period.
-Following this point, the two parties would jointly fund the Project on a pro-rata basis or dilute to a net smelter royalty.
-The JV will require the establishment of a new corporate structure to hold and manage the assets.
-Post period end, the required Canadian holding company was incorporated.
-This will be followed by the incorporation of the necessary local Brazilian operating company.
+Under the JV terms, the Company can earn an equity interest of 75% in the Project by spending US\$3m over a four-year period, in two phases: Phase 1 earn 51% interest by spending US\$1 million over a 24-month period.
+Phase 2 earn an additional 24% interest by spending US\$2 million over a subsequent 24-month period.
+Following this point, the two parties would jointly fund the Ariquemes Project on a pro-rata basis or dilute to a net smelter royalty. - On March 2, 2023, the Company announced that its large-scale regional sampling program which had been underway for the last several months, taking stream and drainage sediment samples over much of the Ariquemes district, was now complete.
+Final results were pending.
+Once received, it is anticipated that this regional dataset will be able to provide vectors to potential mineralisation that will then form the basis for more targeted exploration programs in the near term.